-The areas of focus include: helping parents make healthier food choices, making schools a healthier environment, increasing physical activity and making healthy food more accessable.
+The areas of focus include: helping parents make healthier food choices, making schools a healthier environment, increasing physical activity, and making healthy food more accessible.
 In 90 days this task force will develop and announce a plan of action.
 I’ll be sure to keep you updated.
-For more on this, see Let’s Move.

 But there is a part of me that is worried that some negatives may come out of all this attention on weight.
 So I jotted some of my concerns down just in case Michelle Obama — or her task force members– runs across my blog.

 Whenever I see a story on fighting obesity, it’s always talking about getting kids and adults to eat “healthier.”
 There is not a parent alive who doesn’t know that eating more fruits and vegetables is good for their children.
 So if pediatricians just spout off the same old advice, parents will still face the same barriers they had before, whether it’s getting kids to eat fruits and veggies or finding the time to prepare them.

 But what if pediatricians asked families to change how they eat?
 Isn’t this what has really changed over the last 40 years?
 We no longer make feeding ourselves — and our families — a priority.
 Telling parents to start by having regular meals and snacks at the kitchen table is a great start.
 They can gradually add more variety including fruits and veggies.

 But if children continue to graze on food, eat while watching TV, or are allowed to grab food out of the cupboard when they are bored, they are much more likely to get more calories than their bodies need.
 And why should we wait for a high BMI to give this advice?

 2. Keep a watchful eye on eating disorders